Lapin0t/phd-manuscript/main/02_games.typ

-Since in this functor nothing really depends on the server positions $I^-$, we can play the same trick and eliminate the passive positions from the description of games, obtaining back indexed polynomial functors, or more precisely their type theoretic incarnation as _indexed containers_.
+Since in this functor nothing really depends on the server positions $I^-$, we can play the same trick and eliminate the passive positions from the description of games, obtaining back indexed polynomial functors, or more precisely their type theoretic incarnation as _indexed containers_~#mcite(<AltenkirchGHMM15>).
 Remember that the reason for preferring games over indexed containers was to ease swapping client and server.
 But since strategies are inherently biased towards one side, we might as well use the simpler notion.

 #definition[Indexed Container][
   Given $I cl base.Set$, an _indexed container with positions $I$_ is given